GrapesJS/grapesjs/docs/modules/DataSources.md

 console.log(loadedDataSource.getRecord('id1').get('content')); // Outputs: "This data will be saved"
 ```

-Remember that DataSources with `shouldStoreInProject: false` (or those without the key specified) will not be available after a project is loaded unless you add them programmatically.
+Remember that DataSources with `skipFromStorage: false` (or those without the key specified) will not be available after a project is loaded unless you add them programmatically.

 ## Benefits of Using DataSources